Mimicry and manipulation, play as this skillful avian race with our optimisation guide.

 Roleplaying a Kenku

-• How do you feel about other races? – You’ve likely spent your life as an outcast or on the fringes of society.
+- Fringes of society – You’ve likely spent your life as an outcast or on the fringes of society.
 You might have been bullied by larger races or at best, neglected and ignored.
 How do you feel about other races?
 Do you distrust them?
 Or do you aspire to emulate the traits that can lead them to success in life?

-• How have you survived? – In a society that likely shunned you, how did you manage to survive?
+- How have you survived? – In a society that likely shunned you, how did you manage to survive?
 Did you attach yourself to a gang or master?
 Does this leave you with some skeletons in your closet?
-An unpaid debt to the mob could come back to haunt an unlucky adventurer
+An unpaid debt to the mob could come back to haunt an unlucky adventurer.